MachinisteWeb/node-atlas/README.md

  - HTTPs support (WSs support too).
  - Image compression.

-- Coming soon
+- Coming soon and I need your help !
- - Automatic injection inline CSS stylesheet (for email models).
- - Self-deployment via transfer (S)FTP.
+ - Global tests on multiple projects.
+ - Re-read and tests on README fr.
+ - Enhancement of README en.
+ - Create a NodeAtlas website EN/FR dedicated to NodeAtlas.
- - ...
+ - Update to 1.0.0.